|

 "No

-again.
-She wrapped her hand around his erection and held it, lovingly.
+her again.
+She wrapped her hand around him and held him, lovingly.

 "This time I want to see you.
 I want to watch you disappearing